omise/omise-android/README.md

 Opn Payments Android SDK provides Android bindings for the Opn Payments [Token](https://docs.opn.ooo/tokens-api) and [Source](https://docs.opn.ooo/sources-api) API, as well as components for entering credit card information.

+## Security Warning

+**Please do NOT use Omise Android SDK versions less than 3.0.0, as they are outdated and have security vulnerabilities.**

 ## Requirements

 * Public key.
 [Register for an Opn Payments account](https://dashboard.omise.co/signup) to obtain your API keys.